rutracrafter/cse15l-lab-reports/index.md

 **IMPORTANT: IT CAN TAKE AROUND 15 MINUTES FOR THE PASSWORD CHANGE TO COME INTO EFFECT** \

 # Installing VSCode
+Now we need to download and install Visual Studio Code (VSCode for short).

 # Remotely Connecting